Dreeckan/cours-hb/js/99-revisions.md

   - a property `b` with a value: `test`
   - a method named `fusion` returning the fusion of `a` and `b`
 - Call the `fusion()` method and check the result

+## Conditions and loops

+- Write a fonction `greaterThan()` with two parameters `a` and `b`
+  - This function must return the greater number
+  - If one of the parameters is not a number, return 0

+- Write a function that will order an array
+  - Takes an array (with only numbers in it) as a parameter
+  - Returns a new array, in which every elements are ordered (smallest first)
+  - Test with `[11, 2, 54, 50, 26, 8, 91, 011, 15]` or any array you want